-Board Certified Health and Wellness Nurse Coaches (HWNC-BCs) work with patients in order to assist them in achieving an optimal level of perceived health and to maintain wellness in the midst of diagnoses such as cardiovascular disease, cancer, diabetes, high-risk pregnancy, and others.
+Board Certified Health and Wellness Nurse Coaches (HWNC-BCs) work with patients in order to assist them in achieving an optimal level of perceived health and maintain wellness in the midst of diagnoses such as cardiovascular disease, cancer, diabetes, high-risk pregnancy, and others.
 HWNC-BCs help patients with the lifestyle changes required to achieve the highest level of health.

 HWNC-BCs are board certified through the American Holistic Nurses Credentialing Corporation

-Certified Hyperbaric Registered Nurses (CHRNs) comprise a specialty within the nursing profession which involve the care of patients receiving hyperbaric oxygen therapy.
+Certified Hyperbaric Registered Nurses (CHRNs) comprise a specialty within the nursing profession that involve the care of patients receiving hyperbaric oxygen therapy.
 CHRNs perform duties in a hyperbaric chamber, which is essentially a decompression chamber.
-These chambers are known to promote high tissue oxygenation and to hasten the healing of wounds that that have failed to heal adequately under conventional care.
+These chambers are known to promote high tissue oxygenation and to hasten the healing of wounds that have failed to heal adequately under conventional care.

 CHRNs are board certified through the National Board of Diving and Hyperbaric Medical Technology

 Immunology and allergy nurses focus mainly on the care of patients with chronic allergic conditions like asthma, allergic rhinitis, urticaria, and atopic dermatitis.
 Primary duties include providing direct patient care, health education, and administrative responsibilities.